Phillipsburg, Kansas: Geography

 Phillipsburg is located in northwestern Kansas on the western edge of the Smoky Hills region of the Great Plains.
 Phillipsburg is located in the middle of Phillips County, approximately 20 miles south of the Nebraska border.
 The city sits on the north side of Deer Creek, a tributary of the North Fork of the Solomon River.
 Plotner Creek, a tributary of Deer Creek, flows south along the western edge of the city.
 According to the United States Census Bureau, the city has a total area of 1.67 sqmi, all land.

 Climate

-Phillipsburg's climate is either classified as a humid subtropical climate (Köppen Cwa), using the -3 C isotherm of the original Köppen scheme, or a humid continental climate (Köppen Dwa), using the 0 C isotherm preferred by some climatologists.
+Phillipsburg's climate is either classified as a humid subtropical climate (Köppen Cfa bordering on Cwa), using the -3 C isotherm of the original Köppen scheme, or a humid continental climate (Köppen Dfa bordering on Dwa), using the 0 C isotherm preferred by some climatologists.
 Phillipsburg meets the criteria for a true winter dry season under the Köppen climate classification, which is a rarity for its region and for the United States as a whole outside of South Florida.
 On average, January is the coolest month, July is the warmest month, and May is the wettest month.